If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Items

 While there are a good amount of unused items in the game's code, most of them have been dummied out.
-With the exception of the yellow and green balloons, which work identically to the red balloon, all that's left of these items are their point values.
+Except for the yellow and green balloons, which work identically to the red balloon, all that's left of these items are their point values.

 Put the cheat below in MAME's rbisland.xml cheat file to replace the Sneakers item with one of these unused items.